-Average property prices in the United Kingdom grew more in July that at any other time in the past 11 years, suggesting the housing market could recover much faster than predicted.
-According to the latest figures released by Nationwide, July brought about the biggest single month increase in average house prices since August 2009.
+Average property prices in the United Kingdom grew more in July than at any other time in the past 11 years, suggesting the housing market could recover much faster than predicted.
+According to the latest figures released by Nationwide, July brought about the biggest single-month increase in average house prices since August 2009.

-He also highlighted an extract of Nationwide’s report which suggests that a full 15% of all households across the UK are considering relocation, due to their experiences during lockdown and shifting priorities.
+He also highlighted an extract from Nationwide’s report, which suggests that a full 15% of all households across the UK are considering relocation due to their experiences during lockdown and shifting priorities.

 “Moreover, social distancing does not appear to be having as much of a chilling effect as we might have feared, at least at this stage,” he stated.